I Had an Auto Accident but Don’t Have Car Insurance—Now What?

 Why Many Virginia Residents Don’t Have Car Insurance

-According to carinsurance.com, about ten percent of those living in the state of Virginia do not have auto insurance.
-There are a myriad of reasons Virginia residents may not have car insurance, the primary reason being that car insurance is expensive.
+, about ten percent of those living in the state of Virginia do not have auto insurance.
+There is a myriad of reasons Virginia residents may not have car insurance, the primary reason being that car insurance is expensive.
 Following the 2008 recession, there was a significant increase in the number of uninsured motorists across the nation, and those numbers have not rebounded.
 The second most common reason drivers are uninsured is simply time-related.
-Most all drivers who have purchased car insurance would classify the experience as time-consuming and frustrating, plus insurance companies tend to push consumers to choose a policy quickly just to be done with the process.
+Most drivers who have purchased car insurance would classify the experience as time-consuming and frustrating, plus insurance companies tend to push consumers to choose a policy quickly just to be done with the process.

 What are the Consequences for My Auto Accident with No Car Insurance?